January 27, 2010

 READ IT | BUY IT

 3) RALPH, in Hugo Gernsback’s Ralph 124C 41+: A Romance of the Year 2660 (Stratford Co.: Boston, 1923.
 Serialized in Modern Electrics, 1911-12.)
-Ralph One-to-foresee-for-one (get it?) is a great American scientist, and a superior type; the “plus” at the end of his name proves it.
+Ralph One-to-foresee-for-an-other (get it?) is a great American scientist, and a superior type; the “plus” at the end of his name proves it.
 Though we’re told he’s got an impressive physique and “gigantic mind,” we never learn what makes him tick, or how he feels about his inferiors.
 The only thing that Gernsback, a pioneering SF magazine publisher after whom SF’s Hugo awards were named, cares to write about is the technical marvels he’s dreamed up.
 This grown-up Edisonade lurches from one future-tech showcase to another: fluorescent lights, microfilm, radar, television, even a Hypnobioscope that allows you to avoid subscribing to newspapers in your sleep.
 The polar fleece-wearing citizens of solar-powered, geothermally heated New York don’t fear or resent Ralph; in fact, they’ve erected a glass-and-steelonium luxury tower for him in Union Square.
 Ralph isn’t an evil genius; he’s something of a bore, and so is his techno-utopian society.
 Except maybe when his girlfriend is kidnapped by a Martian!
 Despite the wooden prose and juvenile adventure, this Edisonade is worth a read because of all the technology it accurately predicts: e.g., fluorescent lights, microfilm, radar, television.
 Also, I suspect that we’re on the cusp of seeing the Hypnobioscope, which allows you to avoid subscribing to newspapers in your sleep, hit the Apple Store.